ClementPinard/depth-dataset-builder/README.md

     --threads 8
     ```

     This will create a dataset at the folder `Converted_output_directory/dataset/` with images, depth maps in npy format, camera intrinsics and distortion in txt and yaml, pose information in the same format as KITTI odometry, and relevant metadata stored in a csv file.
 See [Output directories](#output/directories).
+The registration matrix is given so that we can scale the poses accordingly : if the registration matrix is not a pure rotation, knowing that the lidar point cloud has the right, it means that the COLMAP needs to be rescaled, and so do the poses.

 17. Evaluation list creation